 - Create a CEO communications content calendar, this will help focus communications and ensure outreach is aligned with wider corporate goals.
 Fortunately, most social media management tools come with integrated content calendars and post-scheduling features.

 - Increase engagement by analyzing the times and days when the majority of followers are active.
-A sufficient social media management tool will analyze this metric on our behalf.
+Sufficient social media management tools like the Meltwater Social Media Management Suite will analyze this metric on our behalf.

 - Cultivate a recognizable tone of voice, because let’s face it, sounding like a machine or a press release is anything but engaging.
 We need to show our audience that there are real people behind the profile who are just like them.
 Having an authentic voice on social media helps position and humanize our organization while making our posts more recognizable.